Graham, McCain want answers on Sessions-Russia report

 Sessions, a Trump appointee, "cannot make this decision," Graham said.

-But Graham deflected a question about a new Washington Post report that Sessions twice spoke with the Russian ambassador to the United States during the 2016 presidential campaign, saying he needs to know more.
+But Graham deflected a question about a Washington Post report that Sessions twice spoke with the Russian ambassador to the United States Sergey Kislyak during the 2016 presidential campaign, saying he needs to know more.

 "If there were contacts between the Trump campaign and Russian officials, they may be legitimate; they may be OK.
 I want to know what happened between the Trump campaign, the Clinton campaign and the Russians," Graham told CNN's Dana Bash at a town hall in Washington with Sen. John McCain.